Maple Hope Foundation: Delivery of the Sikorsky S-76A Helicopter

-Projects

-Medical Assistance
+Assistance to Civilian Hospitals

+Since 2022, Maple Hope Foundation has provided CAD $11 million worth of assistance to civilian hospitals and clinics across Ukraine.
+This aid includes varied medical equipment for both routine and emergency procedures.

-In September 2025, the Foundation delivered CAD 700,000 worth of medical equipment to hospitals in Netishyn, Pustomyty, Lviv, and Sumy, ensuring that frontline doctors and nurses had the necessary tools to save lives.
+In September 2025, the Foundation delivered CAD 700,000 worth of medical equipment to hospitals in Netishyn, Pustomyty, Boryslav, Lviv, and Sumy, ensuring that frontline doctors and nurses had the necessary tools to save lives.
 Additionally, 330 Baylis V4C-560 ventilators were supplied to the Ministry of Health of Ukraine, strengthening the healthcare system's capacity to treat critically ill patients under wartime conditions.

 In 2024, Maple Hope Foundation donated modern ENT medical equipment (a lor-combine) to the Kremenets Central Hospital in Ternopil region.
 The equipment, valued at approximately 700,000 UAH, was funded by Canadian philanthropist Marilyn Staiman, the daughter of Kremenets-born Thelma Deser.

-Psychological Support
+Psychological Support Programs

-Healing the Wounds of War Together (2023–2025)
+Healing the Wounds of War Together (2023–present) is a Canada-wide pilot program focused exclusively on the provision of mental health supports to displaced Ukrainian women, youth, and teens rebuilding their lives in Canada.
 The initiative includes individual counseling sessions, peer-support groups, educational webinars, and regional forums, as well as seminars on adaptation, integration, and immigration issues.

+Funded by the Canada-Ukraine Foundation and with support of the Ukrainian Canadian Congress (UCC) the program has helped over 3,000 Ukrainians across nine provinces access free trauma-informed mental-health and adaptation support services in their native language.
 More than 800 individual career counseling sessions have been conducted to support professional reintegration.
-A second phase of the program began in 2025 with the support of the Canada-Ukraine Foundation and the Ukrainian Canadian Congress (UCC).
+A second phase of the program began in 2025.

-Educational Programs for Mental-Health Professionals (2025)

-In cooperation with the International Institute for Postgraduate Education, Maple Hope Foundation launched training programs in grief support for Ukrainian psychologists.
-Over 250 professionals have completed the program, which marked the first step toward the systematic expansion of professional psychological assistance both in Canada and in Ukraine.
+Heal a Mother’s Heart (2023-present) is the international fundraising campaign “Heal a Mother’s Heart” aims to raise CAD $1.2 million to provide psychological assistance to women who have lost family members in the war, as well as to those whose loved ones are missing or in captivity.